 What about networks?

-These are the original strong networks with the most providers.
+These are the original strong networks with most providers.

 That’s true for HMO and PPO although the HMO list is usually about 2/3rds the size of PPO.

-Both carriers offer a full suite of dental, vision, life, etc to provider a comprehensive benefits package.
+Both carriers offer a full suite of dental, vision, life, etc to provide a comprehensive benefits package.

 We’re happy to run the numbers for both and see how your area and employee demographics match up.

-You can request a quote for both Blue Shield of California and Health Net across PPO, HMO, HSA, HRA, and ancilliary benefits.
+You can request a quote for both Blue Shield of California and Health Net across PPO, HMO, HSA, HRA, and ancillary benefits.